infocyph/Toolset/README.md

 ### phpx

-`phpx` is a PHP management script that allows you to switch between PHP versions, manage extensions, and handle PHP-FPM and CLI configurations.
-It also offers built-in web server capabilities.
+`phpx` is a lightweight PHP management script allowing you to switch between PHP versions, manage extensions, configure PHP-FPM or mod_php for different web servers, and even run a quick built-in server.
+It also lets you install Composer, PECL packages, remove unwanted versions/extensions, and more.

 #### Key Features:
-- Switch between multiple PHP versions
+- **Switch** between multiple PHP versions (with automatic installation if missing).
-- Install and manage PHP extensions
+- **Install & Manage** PHP extensions (interactive selection or by name).
+- **Clean** orphaned/missing extension references to prevent startup errors.
-- Serve a PHP application with a built-in PHP web server
+- **Serve** a PHP application quickly using the built-in PHP web server.
-- Install Composer and PECL packages easily
-- Remove PHP versions and extensions when no longer needed
+- **Install Composer** or **PECL** packages with minimal hassle.
+- **Remove** entire PHP versions (including dependencies) or just selected extensions.
+- **Self-Update** the phpx script to get the latest features and fixes.

 ### gitx